|Board of Directors|

 Clare Donelan was diagnosed with Stage 1 ovarian cancer when she was 43 and credits that early stage diagnosis to the advice she got from her mother (who had advanced stage breast cancer at age 38) to be ever mindful of symptoms.
 Clare serves as Treasurer of OGCC/Rhonda’s Club and co-chair of the Survivor Education Committee.
 She has been a member of OGCC/RC since its inception.
 Clare came to the organization through her friendship with Rhonda Oziel when both were members of a cancer support group at George Washington Hospital.
 Because that first group was so large, another support group was formed at GW just for women with gynecologic cancers.
 From that experience grew her interest and commitment to raising awareness of women’s cancers so that more cancers are diagnosed at an early stage, and that more women benefit from the latest treatments and research available.
 Clare lives in Washington, D.C. and enjoys hiking with her husband, Kevin, and spending lots of time hanging out with nieces and nephews galore.

 Patricia Teck Seggerman was 24 when her 53 year old mother Susan Teck passed away after a courageous battle with stage IV ovarian cancer.
 Susan was an otherwise healthy and active woman until the disease struck.
 Patricia has worked since then to spread the word about the early detection of ovarian cancer.
 Since 2002, she has helped organize an annual lecture on this topic at George Washington University Hospital in memory of her mother.
 Patricia serves as Secretary for the Board of Directors, is a member of the fundraising and survivor education committees, and speaks to local medical school students on the importance of early detection of ovarian cancer.
-In her free time, Patricia enjoys skiing, running, playing tennis and spending time with her husband John and dog Stella.
+In her free time, Patricia enjoys skiing, running, playing tennis and spending time with her husband John, son Oliver and dog Stella.

 Paige Whitaker is a survivor of endometrial cancer who was diagnosed in her 30's.
 She became involved in OGCC/Rhonda's Club when one of the founders of the organization, the late Rhonda Oziel, invited her to a Survivor Education program.
 Appreciative of the opportunity to hear leading oncologists and researchers speak about advancements in treatments and quality of life issues, Paige soon became a volunteer for the organization.
 Paige is co-chair of the Survivor Education Committee, serves on the Governance Committee, and is the Immediate Past Chair of the Board of Directors.
 She is grateful for the opportunity to provide support to fellow gynecologic cancer survivors.